 Hearing (3 hr, 51 min) Click on the "Video on Demand" tab and select 2012 Archive.

 MEDI-CAL MANAGED CARE FREQUENTLY ASKED QUESTIONS

-September 10, 2012 - The Department of Health Care Services (DHCS) has prepared a fact sheet with frequently asked questions (FAQs) on the transition of the Community-Based Adult Services (CBAS) program into a Medi-Cal managed care benefit (via rene razo).
+September 10, 2012 - The Department of Health Care Services (DHCS) has prepared a fact sheet with frequently asked questions (FAQs) on the transition of the Community-Based Adult Services (CBAS) program into a Medi-Cal managed care benefit (via rene razo at tforge).
 If you are interested in learning more about CBAS and how this transition will impact CBAS beneficiaries, please use the following resources:

 CA Medical Assn: CBAS website (CMA and DHCS are partnering to promote greater understanding of CBAS Medi-Cal managed care among physicians.)

 Department of Health Care Services (DHCS): CBAS website